jefdaj/ortholang-demo/templates/site.md

 2. Load an existing script, either one of the examples or something you wrote earlier.
    You can also upload a script along with any files it requires.

-3. Save/download stuff. `Download result` always has the latest result, but `Download script` only has the last version you saved.
+3. Save/download stuff. `Download result` has the latest result you evaluated, and `Download script` has the last version of the script you saved.

 4. Comment box.
 Tell Jeff if there's something broken, something you want to see or are confused about, or anything else.